-The control register for the AD7891 contains six bits of information as described below.
-These six bits can be written to the control register either in a parallel mode write operation or via a serial mode write operation.
+The control register for the AD7891 contains 6 bits of information as described below.
+These 6 bits can be written to the control register either in a parallel mode write operation or via a serial mode write operation.
 The default (power-on) condition of all bits in the control register is 0.
 Six serial clock pulses must be provided to the part in order to write data to the control register.
-If $\overline{\text{TFS}}$ returns high before six serial clock cycles, no data transfer takes place to the control register and the write cycle has to be restarted to write data to the control register.
-However, if the SWCONV bit of the register was previously set to a Logic 1 and $\overline{\text{TFS}}$ is brought high before six serial clock cycles, another conversion is initiated.
+If $\overline{TFS}$ returns high before six serial clock cycles then no data transfer takes place to the control register and the write cycle will have to be restarted to write data to the control register.
+However, if the SWCONV bit of the register was previously set to a logic 1 and $\overline{TFS}$ is brought high before six serial clock cycles, then another conversion will be initiated.